node-apn/node-apn/README.md

 ## Changelog

+1.1.6:
+* Fixes a regression from v1.1.5 causing connections to stall and messages to not be sent.

 1.1.5:

 * Feature: Certificate and Key data can be passed directly when creating a new connection instead of providing a file name on disk.
 (See: `certData` and `keyData` options)